The name of the Association shall be International Secure Information Governance & Management Association

 The Executive Committee shall consist of the duly elected officers of the Association and the Immediate Past President.
 This committee will act upon all matters pertaining to the Association between the Board of Directors meetings and such other duties as may from time to time be determined by the majority of the Board of Directors.

 At the second meeting of the new Board of Directors after each annual membership meeting, the President shall appoint, subject to the approval of the Board of Directors, a Nominating Committee of two (2) members in addition to the Immediate Past President.
 The Past President shall serve as Chair of this committee.
 In the event of the disability of the Immediate Past President, the directors shall designate which of the two (2) other committee members shall serve as Chairman.
 In selecting the remaining two (2) members of the Nominating Committee, consideration shall be given to geographic distribution.
 After the Nominating Committee has been appointed, notice shall be given to all members of this Association, in order that they may suggest to the Committee candidates for officers and directors of the following year.
 The Committee shall, by correspondence or otherwise, review the nominees for eligibility under the bylaws and obtain the nominees commitment to serve, if elected to the position nominated.
 If no nominees are submitted for an open position, the committee shall use its best effort to seek nominees from the Company/Active Members in the best interest of the Association.
 The list of candidates shall be submitted to the Secretary of the Association no less than sixty (60) days before the annual membership meeting.
 A memo of such candidates with the notice of the annual meeting shall be sent to members.
-It will state that additional nominations may be made from the floor.

 There shall be a Membership Committee for the Association that will be chaired by the President-Elect.